-The practice is rated as requires improvement for providing safe, effective, responsive and inadequate for well led services; this affects all six population groups.
+The practice is rated as requires improvement for providing safe, effective and responsive and inadequate for well led services; this affects all six population groups.

-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - Patients 75 and over were being notified of their named GP and the practice carried out twice weekly ward rounds at the local nursing home. - The practice had systems in place to identify and assess patients who were at high risk of admission to hospital.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice offered home visits and urgent appointments for those with enhanced needs. - Patients 75 and over were being notified of their named GP and the practice carried out twice weekly ward rounds at the local nursing home. - The practice had systems in place to identify and assess patients who were at high risk of admission to hospital.
 There were 1% of patients on the unplanned admissions list and we saw evidence that every new patient received a care plan.
-Patients who were discharged from hospital were reviewed within 24 hours of being discharged to establish the reason for admission.
+Patients who were discharged from hospital were reviewed within 24 hours of being discharged from hospital to establish the reason for admission.
 Patients were reviewed and care plans were updated. - The practice worked closely with multi-disciplinary teams so patients conditions could be safely managed in the community.